terales/blackbird-docs/src/content/docs/concepts/checkpoints.md

 ## How do I add a Checkpoint to my Bird?

 Click on the plus sign as you would to add any other step and select `Checkpoint`.
 Choose between waiting for an `Event` in an app to happen or a specific amount of time (`Delay`).
-If you've chosen to wait for an event, you need to click continue or go to the `Connection` tab, then select the app, the type of event, your connection and maybe even the ID for the exact object to monitor — if you are awaiting a project to be completed, you can specify the project ID so your Flight only continues once this specific project is completed.
+If you've chosen to wait for an event, you need to click continue or go to the `Connection` tab, then select the app, the type of event, your connection and the ID for the exact object to monitor — if you are awaiting a project to be completed, you can specify the project ID so your Flight only continues once this specific project is completed.
 If the Delay option was selected instead, you need to specify the amount of time to wait in the `Duration` tab.

 ![Adding a checkpoint GIF](../../../assets/guides/checkpoints/AddingCheckpoint.gif)